wilsonwaters/rdiff-backup-auto/README.md

 # Exclude everything by default.
 Only backup specifically included directories
 #EXCLUDE_BY_DEFAULT=1

 # Directories to indlude/exclude.
-Use a space to seperate.
+Use a space to separate.
 # Standard shell patterns can be used (*, $, [])
 # INCLUDE_DIRS will have preference.
 # ie. if we include /usr/data/testuser but exclude /usr/data everything under